 Privacy & Cookies

-If you are a user with general public and anonymous access the GLA website does not store or capture personal information, but merely logs the user's IP address that is automatically recognised by the web server.
+If you are a user with general public and anonymous access the GLAA website does not store or capture personal information, but merely logs the user's IP address that is automatically recognised by the web server.

 When we provide services we want to make them easy, useful and reliable.
 Where services are delivered on the internet, this sometimes involves placing small amounts of information on your device, such as your computer or mobile phone.
 These include small files known as cookies.
 They cannot be used to identify you personally.

 These pieces of information are used to improve services for you through, for example:

 - enabling a service to recognise your device so you don't have to give the same information several times during one task

 - recognising that you may already have given a user name and password so you don't need to do it for every web page requested

 - measuring how many people are using services, so they can be made easier to use and there's enough capacity to ensure they are fast